johngage/tlpf-1/content/post/help-help-how-does-gofundme-work-i-need-humam-alasaad/index.md

   focal_point: Smart
   preview_only: false
 ---
-Hi, this is a description of how Gofundme will work..
+Hi, this is a description of how Gofundme will work..and bring in millions (of Ksh)